nkg-io/arduino-climate/README.md

 ## Features (when complete)
 - Send and receive CANBus packets and make decisions based upon these
 - Stores items required on start up to Arduino EEPROM
-- Control vacuum solenoids, fan speed controller and blend door servo / stepper motor.
+- Control vacuum solenoids, fan speed controller and blend door motor (with potentiometer based positioning).
 - Receive inputs from thermistors and send this information via CAN bus
+- Receive voltage level from fan speed controller and send via CAN bus

 ## Required software and hardware
 - Arduino Nano